 The problem today is that many in our society do live on bread alone.
 The whole focus is on physical and material needs and not spiritual needs.
-Many is not just a physical body.
+We do not just have a physical body.
 We also have a soul.
 We need more than physical food.

 The Second Temptation

 Then the devil took him to the holy city and had him stand on the highest point of the temple.
 6 “If you are the Son of God,” he said, “throw yourself down.
 For it is written: “‘He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.’
 (Matthew 4:5-6 NIV)

 What is this temptation?
 It is a temptation for Jesus to put himself in danger.
 If you are the Son of God, jump off of a tall building.
 If you have faith, you can do anything.
 You can jump off of a tall building and God will protect you.
 You won’t get hurt.
 It sounds like some faith preachers today.

 Satan uses Scripture with this temptation.
 Since Jesus quoted Scripture, Satan quotes his own Scripture.
 The Devil knows the Bible.
 He is an expert at quoting it out of context to confuse people.
 His ministers also quote it frequently.
 Cultists are really good at twisting Scripture.
 They are really good at taking verses out of context to support unbiblical doctrines.